zameel7/adkar-streak/README.md

 ## Todo

+- [ ] Reiterate on how the streak should be calculated?
+- [ ] Add a modal for the first time users to explain how streak works
 - [ ] Add a feature to share the app
 - [ ] Add a toggle to switch between light and dark mode
 - [ ] Add hijri calendar tab